-Dr. Tim Cacciatore became interested in the Alexander Technique while pursuing a PhD in neuroscience at the University of California, San Diego.
-He went on to a postdoc at Oregon Heath & Science University where he helped develop a method to measure postural muscle tone with Dr. Victor Gurfinkel and performed several research studies on the Alexander technique.
-He later moved to London to train as an Alexander technique teacher and continued his research with Dr. Brian Day at University College London.
-Tim has published studies on postural tone, movement control, and the Alexander technique in peer-reviewed journals and is an honorary senior research associate at the Institute of Neurology, University College London.
+Tim Cacciatore, Ph.D., M.STAT, became interested in the Alexander Technique while pursuing a PhD in neuroscience at the University of California, San Diego.
+He went on to a postdoc at Oregon Heath & Science University where he helped develop a method to measure postural muscle tone with Dr. Victor Gurfinkel and performed several research studies on the Alexander Technique.
+He later moved to London to train as an Alexander Technique teacher and continued his research with Dr. Brian Day at University College London.
+Tim has published studies on postural tone, movement control, and the Alexander Technique in peer-reviewed journals.

-Dr. Cacciatore’s two decades of rigorous research and numerous peer reviewed publications about the Alexander technique makes him the leading expert on how the Alexander technique works from a scientific perspective.
-He currently gives workshops and webinars with Dr. Patrick Johnson across the globe about the science of the Alexander technique.
+Dr. Cacciatore’s two decades of rigorous research and numerous peer-reviewed publications about the Alexander Technique makes him a leading expert on how the Alexander Technique works from a scientific perspective.
+He currently gives workshops and webinars with Dr. Patrick Johnson across the globe about the science of the Alexander Technique.

-Dr. Cohen completed her Alexander technique training in 1997 at the Virginia School for Alexander Technique.
+Dr. Cohen completed her Alexander Technique training in 1997 at the Virginia School for Alexander Technique with Daria Okugawa.
 She received a B.A. in Psychology from Wesleyan University and an M.S. and Ph.D. in Psychology (with a minor in Kinesiology) from Penn State University.
 Her graduate work focused on motor learning and on ways that cognitive limitations cause us to move less optimally than popular theories of motor control propose.
 She completed a four-year postdoctoral fellowship at Oregon Health & Science University, where she collaborated with leading experts in neurology, physical therapy, and brain imaging on projects related to posture, gait initiation, inhibitory control, Parkinson’s disease, and the neural connections between brain areas associated with so-called “higher functions” and those associated with so-called “lower functions.”
 Her current research focuses on the costs and benefits of different types of postural training and biofeedback, in healthy adults as well as those with Parkinson’s disease or musculoskeletal pain.
-For more information, including links to published articles, see www.RajalCohen.com.
+Since 2016, Dr. Cohen has been the Scientific Consultant for The Poise Project (thepoiseproject.org), a nonprofit organization dedicated to finding innovative ways to bring Alexander Technique principles and tools to people who need it most.
+For more information on Dr. Cohen, including links to published articles, see www.RajalCohen.com.